Registration

 Who is my advisor?

 All undergraduates in the Computer Science department (students in any major with the words "Computer Science" in the title) are assigned a CS advisor.
-If you have ANY questions about requirements, policies and procedures you can make an appointment to meet with your CS academic advisor or you can email your advisor.
-Students who are not in a Computer Science major can seek advice during drop-in advising hours in the CS Academic Office in 1312 Siebel Center or by emailing undergrad@cs.illinois.edu.
-Advisors are usually on duty during drop-in advising hours (listed here), but you can check to make sure - the drop-in advising hours are usually posted right by the door to the Academic Office.
+If you have ANY questions about requirements, policies, and procedures, you can make an appointment to meet with your CS academic advisor or email your advisor.
+Students not in a Computer Science major can seek advice during drop-in advising hours in the CS Academic Office at 1312 Siebel Center or by emailing undergrad@cs.illinois.edu.
+Advisors are usually on duty during drop-in advising hours (listed here).
+You can check to make sure - the drop-in advising hours are usually posted right by the door to the Academic Office.

 Am I required to meet with an advisor before I register?

 First-year students are required to meet with their CS academic advisor during the fall (you will be emailed about this requirement).
-All CS undergrads are required to meet with their faculty mentor (see below) usually in the spring semester to be eligible to register for the upcoming fall.
-If you have questions about scheduling, requirements, and procedures, though, you should see an advisor in the Academic Office or email undergrad@cs.illinois.edu.
+If you have questions about scheduling, requirements, and procedures, you should see your CS advisor or email undergrad@cs.illinois.edu.
+Otherwise, students are not required to meet with an advisor before registration, but we encourage students to reach out to their assigned advisor to check on their proposed schedule and/or make a long-term plan.

 Can an advisor get me into a closed class?

-It is always best to have a back-up course on your schedule if your first choice is not available at registration time.
+Having a backup course on your schedule is always best if your first choice is unavailable at registration time.
 Advisors usually cannot add you to a closed course, but here are some suggestions:

-- Check the class schedule.
-Read the course notes and check to see if a new section of the course may be added.
+• Check the class schedule on Course Explorer.
+Read the course notes and check to see if there is information on restrictions and when they might be lifted.

-- Schedule a related course that would be a good alternative.
-That being said, don’t settle for courses that are not appropriate just because they are available.
+• Schedule a related course that would be a good alternative.

-- Try again during peak schedule change times.
-Right before classes start and during the first 10 days of the semester, people are frequently making changes to their schedules.
+• Try again during peak schedule change times.
+Right before classes start and during the first 10 days of the semester, people frequently change their schedules (again, DO NOT write a script or obsessively keep trying to add the course – too many attempts will have you locked out of the registration system for the rest of the semester!).

 PIAZZA

-For simple advising questions, feel free to post to Piazza; CS staff will be monitoring and answering as best and as quickly as we can.
-This may save you a trip to the our office (though we'd still like to see you - don't be a stranger!).
+For simple advising questions, feel free to post them to Piazza; CS staff will monitor and answer them as best and as quickly as we can.
+This may save you a trip to our office (though we'd still like to see you - don't be a stranger!).

 Here are some suggestions, guidelines, and comments about this service:

-- Use this forum for asking your peers questions about courses, sanity-checking schedules, internships, etc.
+• Use this forum to ask your peers questions about courses, sanity-checking schedules, internships, etc.

-- Don't post academically sensitive information (e.g., grades, etc.) unless you are posting anonymously.
+• Don't post academically sensitive information (e.g., grades, etc.) unless you post anonymously.

-- We've disabled private posts, because usually such a post would indicate that you should probably be coming in to see an advisor or the Director of Undergraduate Programs in person.
+• We've disabled private posts because such a post usually indicates that you should probably be coming in to see an advisor or the Director of Undergraduate Programs in person.

 How to sign up for the advising Piazza: https://piazza.com/configure-classes/other/csadvising